-In May 2021, we announced final results from Phase 1 and Phase 1b trials of BIIB122/DNL151.
-Results from the Phase 1 trial of healthy volunteers (N=184) and the Phase 1b trial of patients with Parkinson's disease (N=36) showed achievement of robust target and pathway engagement with BIIB122/DNL151 treatment as measured by pS935 LRRK2 and pT73 Rab10 ("pRab10"), respectively.
-In addition, a dose-dependent reduction in urine of the lysosomal lipid BMP, a biomarker of lysosomal function, was achieved with BIIB122/DNL151 treatment, providing peripheral evidence supporting improvement of lysosomal function.
+As described in more detail in "Business - Licenses and Collaborations" below, we are collaborating with Biogen to co-develop and cocommercialize our small molecule inhibitors of LRRK2 for Parkinson's disease.
+BIIB122/DNL151 is the most clinically advanced small molecule inhibitor of LRRK2 currently in clinical testing for Parkinson's disease.
+Results from Phase 1 and Phase 1b trials of BIIB122/DNL151 in healthy volunteers and patients with Parkinson's disease, respectively, showed robust target and pathway engagement as measured by pS935 LRRK2 and pT73 Rab10 ("pRab10"), respectively.
+In addition, a dose-dependent reduction in urine of the lysosomal lipid 22:6-bis[monoacylglycerol] phosphate ("BMP"), a biomarker of lysosomal function, was achieved with BIIB122/DNL151 treatment, providing evidence supporting improvement of lysosomal function.
 BIIB122/DNL151 was generally well tolerated across a broad range of doses for up to 28 days, the longest treatment duration in both studies.
-Key results are summarized below.